Axway/amplify-central/content/en/docs/Overview/provider_journey.md

 ## Publish / Monetize product

-Once a product is release and plan activated, you are ready to [publish](/docs/manage_marketplace/publish_to_marketplace) it to the marketplace.
+Once a product is release and [plan activated](/docs/manage_product_foundry/manage_product_plans/#publish-a-product-plan-in-the-marketplace), you are ready to [publish the product](/docs/manage_marketplace/publish_to_marketplace) to the marketplace.

 ## Manage your consumer subscription

+You consumer will start consuming your publish product from the marketplace.
+For that they are required to subscribe to a product.
+Depending how you set up the subscription approval (automatic VS manual), you will need to [approve the subscription](comingsoon)